We know you have lots to do before flying to NZ, so we've created a checklist to help

 Make sure your passport is valid for your intended length of study in New Zealand, plus an additional six months.

 Make sure you have travel insurance.
 Don’t leave the country without travel insurance, always be prepared when you are in a foreign country.
-AIC will assist International Student insurance.
-Please contact email@example.com for more information.
+OPAIC will assist International Students with insurance.
+Please contact firstname.lastname@example.org more information.

 Organise your student accommodation or a short-term place to stay for when you arrive in Auckland.
 If you’re looking for inexpensive, short-term accommodation there are a number of dormitory-style hostels in the city centre, you can find one on www.hostelworld.com or www.bbh.co.nz.